Garage Door Installation Tips for DIY Beginners

 Remove the old door and hardware: Carefully take down existing panels, tracks, springs, and brackets to avoid obstructions and ensure the new system fits properly.

-Check that the opening is level and square: Use a level and measuring tape to confirm the opening is even, preventing the door from binding or operating unevenly.
+Check that the opening is level and square: Use the level and measuring tape to confirm the opening is even, preventing the door from binding or operating unevenly.

 Ensure there is enough headroom and side room: Verify there is adequate space above and beside the opening for tracks, springs, and the opener to function correctly.